biaoyanf/ChEMU-Ref/README.md

 - ChEMU-Ref Dataset will be available in [ChEMU 2021 Shared task](http://chemu.eng.unimelb.edu.au/).

-- For detaied annotation guideline of ChEMU-Ref corpus, please refer to ?
+- For detailed annotation guideline of ChEMU-Ref corpus, please refer to ?

 ## Getting Started